mborges-pivotal/ocpvmware4.2/README.md

 ## Running the playbooks

-End-User can deploy the entire stack from vCenter to OCP4.1  using playbook 1, 2, and 3.
-In case you already have Vcenter deployed you can skip the playbook 1.
+Running playbook 1, 2 and 3 will deploy the entire stack from vCenter to OCP v4.1.
+If vCenter already exist, skip playbook one and continue with playbook two.

 ### Run the playbook One

-Run the playbook to setup your vCenter
+Run the following playbook to setup vCenter:

 ```
 ansible-playbook -e @vars.yaml  play1.yaml

 ```
->  **HINT** After complete deployment wait for 15-30 mins to let the vCenter deploy.
-Verify vCenter by visting https://<vcenter_ip> URL and default username Administrator@vshere.local  before executing playbook 2.
+> **HINT** After play1.yaml is completed, wait 15-30 mins to let the vCenter completes its deployment.
+Before proceeding to playbook 2, verify that vCenter has completed deployment by visiting  https://<vcenter_ip> and logon using the credential entered in the vars.yaml file.

->   You can also watch the vCenter install progress by opening a browser and enter following URL https://<vCenter_IP>:5480
+> The vCenter installation progress can be monitored by opening a browser and entering the following URL  https://<vCenter_IP>:5480

-> You can check the status by visting https://<vcenter_ip>:5480

 ### Run the playbook Two